Advertising and sponsorship

 Patient consent form

-Please use our consent form for any image or description that needs consent to publication.
+Please use our consent form for any image, multimedia file or description that needs consent to publication.

 If the patient is a minor but capable of understanding what is being asked, please obtain a signed form from both the patient and his or her parent or guardian.